NewForestsUS/ftype-to-assessment/doc/ForestType_To_Assessment_Crosswalk_Doc.md

 | Eastern hemlock                      | 105        |
 | Balsam fir                           | 121        |

-As well as species-to-forest type codes from ARB:
+As well as a mapping of forest type lists to assessment area codes from
+ARB:

 ``` r
 kable(head(fortypcds_dt))